DanielHu2018/Sentiment-Analyzer-App/README.md

 The dataset was too big to upload.
 Follow this link to download the dataset I used. https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews

-'test.csv' was renamed to 'emotion_data_3_test.csv'
+Rename 'test.csv' to 'emotion_data_3_test.csv'.
-'train.csv' was renamed to 'emotion_data_3.csv'
+Rename 'train.csv' to 'emotion_data_3.csv'.

 After downloading, put the files in C:/Sentiment-Analyzer-App/data/raw.